progit/progit/de/04-git-server/01-chapter4.markdown

 <!--That’s all.
 The `post-update` hook that comes with Git by default runs the appropriate command (`git update-server-info`) to make HTTP fetching and cloning work properly.
 This command is run when you push to this repository over SSH; then, other people can clone via something like-->

 Das ist alles.
 Der `post-update` hook (xxx) der standardmäßig zusammen mit Git kommt führt den richtigen Befehl aus (`git update-server-info`), damit der HTTP-Server das Repository richtig abruft und klont.
-Dieser Befehl läuft, wenn du zu diesem Repository per SSH pusht, andere Leute können dann clonen mit dem Befehl
+Dieser Befehl läuft, wenn Du zu diesem Repository per SSH pusht, andere Leute können dann clonen mit dem Befehl

 	$ git clone http://example.com/gitproject.git

 <!--In this particular case, we’re using the `/var/www/htdocs` path that is common for Apache setups, but you can use any static web server — just put the bare repository in its path.
 The Git data is served as basic static files (see Chapter 9 for details about exactly how it’s served).-->

-In diesem besonderen Fall benutzen dir den `/var/www/htdocs`-Pfad, der typisch für Apache-Setups ist, aber du kannst jeden statischen Web-Server benutzen – nur das einfache Repository in den richtigen Ordner legen.
+In diesem besonderen Fall benutzen dir den `/var/www/htdocs`-Pfad, der typisch für Apache-Setups ist, aber Du kannst jeden statischen Web-Server benutzen – nur das einfache Repository in den richtigen Ordner legen.
 Die Git-Daten werden als einfache statische Dateien serviert (siehe Kapitel 9 für Details, wie es genau serviert wird).

 <!--It’s possible to make Git push over HTTP as well, although that technique isn’t as widely used and requires you to set up complex WebDAV requirements.
 Because it’s rarely used, we won’t cover it in this book.
 If you’re interested in using the HTTP-push protocols, you can read about preparing a repository for this purpose at `http://www.kernel.org/pub/software/scm/git/docs/howto/setup-git-server-over-http.txt`.
 One nice thing about making Git push over HTTP is that you can use any WebDAV server, without specific Git features; so, you can use this functionality if your web-hosting provider supports WebDAV for writing updates to your web site.-->

 Es ist möglich, Git-Daten auch über HTTP zu pushen, trotzdem wird diese Technik nicht oft eingesetzt und es setzt komplexe WebDAV-Anforderungen voraus.
 Weil es selten genutzt wird, werden wir das nicht in diesem Buch behandeln.
-Wenn du Interesse am HTTP-Push-Protokoll hast, kannst du das Einrichten unter `http://www.kernel.org/pub/software/scm/git/docs/howto/setup-git-server-over-http.txt` nachlesen.
-Eine Schöne Sache über Git-Push über HTTP ist, dass du jeden WebDAV-Server benutzen kannst, ohne spezifische Git-Features; also kannst du diese Funktionalität nutzen, wenn dein Web-Hosting-Provider WebDAV unterstützt, um Änderungen auf deine Webseite zu schreiben.
+Wenn Du Interesse am HTTP-Push-Protokoll hast, kannst Du das Einrichten unter `http://www.kernel.org/pub/software/scm/git/docs/howto/setup-git-server-over-http.txt` nachlesen.
+Eine Schöne Sache über Git-Push über HTTP ist, dass Du jeden WebDAV-Server benutzen kannst, ohne spezifische Git-Features; also kannst Du diese Funktionalität nutzen, wenn Dein Web-Hosting-Provider WebDAV unterstützt, um Änderungen auf Deine Webseite zu schreiben.

 <!--#### The Pros ####-->
 #### Die Vorteile ####

 <!--The upside of using the HTTP protocol is that it’s easy to set up.
 Running the handful of required commands gives you a simple way to give the world read access to your Git repository.
 It takes only a few minutes to do.
 The HTTP protocol also isn’t very resource intensive on your server.
 Because it generally uses a static HTTP server to serve all the data, a normal Apache server can serve thousands of files per second on average — it’s difficult to overload even a small server.-->

 Die Positivseite beim Benutzen des HTTP-Protokolls ist, dass es einfach einzurichten ist.
-Das Ausführen von einer Handvoll notwendiger Befehle ist ein einfacher Weg, um der Welt Lese-Zugriff auf dein Git-Repository zu geben.
+Das Ausführen von einer Handvoll notwendiger Befehle ist ein einfacher Weg, um der Welt Lese-Zugriff auf Dein Git-Repository zu geben.
 Es braucht nur ein paar Minuten.
-Das HTTP Protokoll benötigt auch nicht viele Ressourcen auf deinem Server.
+Das HTTP Protokoll benötigt auch nicht viele Ressourcen auf Deinem Server.
 Es braucht generell nur einen statischen Server um die Daten zu auszuliefern.
 Ein normaler Apache-Server kann Tausende von Dateien pro Sekunde servieren – es ist schwierig selbst einen kleinen Server zu überlasten.

 <!--You can also serve your repositories read-only over HTTPS, which means you can encrypt the content transfer; or you can go so far as to make the clients use specific signed SSL certificates.
 Generally, if you’re going to these lengths, it’s easier to use SSH public keys; but it may be a better solution in your specific case to use signed SSL certificates or other HTTP-based authentication methods for read-only access over HTTPS.-->

-Du kannst deine Repositories auch als Nur-Lese-Repositories über HTTPS servieren, du kannst also den Daten-Transfer verschlüsseln.
-Oder du kannst so weit gehen, dass die Clients spezifische signierte SSL-Zertifikate benutzen.
-Im Allgemeinen, wenn du soweit gehst, ist es einfacher öffentliche SSH-Schlüssel zu benutzen; aber es ist vielleicht für deinen Fall eine bessere Lösung, signierte SSL-Zertifikate zu benutzen oder andere HTTP-basierte Authentifizierungs-Methoden für Nur-Lese-Zugriff über HTTPS zu benutzen.
+Du kannst Deine Repositories auch als Nur-Lese-Repositories über HTTPS servieren, Du kannst also den Daten-Transfer verschlüsseln.
+Oder Du kannst so weit gehen, dass die Clients spezifische signierte SSL-Zertifikate benutzen.
+Im Allgemeinen, wenn Du soweit gehst, ist es einfacher öffentliche SSH-Schlüssel zu benutzen; aber es ist vielleicht für Deinen Fall eine bessere Lösung, signierte SSL-Zertifikate zu benutzen oder andere HTTP-basierte Authentifizierungs-Methoden für Nur-Lese-Zugriff über HTTPS zu benutzen.

 <!--Another nice thing is that HTTP is such a commonly used protocol that corporate firewalls are often set up to allow traffic through this port.-->